rabahdj2002/Gaze-Tracking-With-OpenCV-Using-Python/README.md

-# Gaze Tracking With OpenCV Using Python
+# Gaze Tracking With OpenCV Using Python :

 ---

 Eye tracking is a widely used tool for behavioral research in the field of psychology.
 With technological advancement, we now have specialized eye-tracking devices that offer high sampling rates, up to 2000 Hz, and allow for measuring eye movements with high accuracy.
-They also offer high spatial resolution, which enables the recording of very small movements
+They also offer high spatial resolution, which enables the recording of very small movements.

 ### Technologies used :